Overview of the Hymn Selection Process

 This information is for members of St. Andrew’s who have volunteered to select hymns, by month.

-As a designated committee member, your job is to compile a list of four hymn selections: processional, gradual (hymn before the gospel), offertory, and recessional for each service in your assigned month.
-Send the draft list to the Vicar who has canonical oversight of music and worship.
-The Vicar will then forward the hymns to the Organist and the Worship Team.
+Your task is to compile a list of four hymn selections: processional, gradual (hymn before the gospel), offertory, and recessional for each service in your assigned month.
+Send the draft list to the Rector who has canonical oversight of music and worship.
+The Rector will then forward the hymns to the Organist and the other worship assistants.
 Any changes needed to your hymn choices will be conveyed back to you.
-Service Music and music for special services is selected collaboratively by the worship team, organist and Vicar.

 Please submit your complete list of hymns for your assigned month no later than the Sunday prior that your assigned month begins.
 This will give the organist and the worship leaders time to prepare.

-The Vicar or Worship Team will send the list to the supply priests serving in that month.
+The Rector or Worship Team will send the list to the supply priests serving in that month.